 A landing page is a web page that allows you to capture a visitor’s information through a lead form.
 By definition, the landing page is the page they are presented when they click an offer link.
 Think of them as the action center of your lead generation efforts.

 Landing pages often represent the first impression and the one and only chance a marketer gets to entice a web page visitor to provide their contact information in exchange for something of value to the visitor.
-The capture opens the path to converting this prospect into a paying customer.
+The capture opens the path to convert this prospect into a paying customer.
 Or at a minimum, it opens the opportunity to start a budding relationship.

 — Michele Linn (@michelelinn) February 22, 2016